-Living in glorious West Wales I steer the Trust’s work in Wales and manage the staff team, currently 16 people.
-Our team includes people responsible for looking after all our woods in Wales, others who work with other landowners to restore ancient woods and create new native woodland, and those who are involved in engaging with the public and policy makers.
+Living in glorious West Wales, Jerry steers the Trust’s work in Wales and manages the staff team, currently 16 people.
+The team includes people responsible for looking after all our woods in Wales, others who work with other landowners to restore ancient woods and create new native woodland, and those who are involved in engaging with the public and policy makers.

-I started with the Trust more than 20 years ago as its first woodland manager in Wales.
+Jerry started with the Trust more than twenty years ago as its first woodland manager in Wales.
 This was in days before computers and the internet and the Woodland Trust was a small organisation that purchased woods to stop them being cleared for development or farming.
-These days agreeing collaborations with other organisations is a major part of my work , as is trying to establish a more resilient future for trees and woodland through more sustainable economic and agricultural policies.
-You can follow me on Twitter @jerrylangford1.
+These days agreeing collaborations with other organisations is a major part of his work , as is trying to establish a more resilient future for trees and woodland through more sustainable economic and agricultural policies.
+You can follow him on Twitter @jerrylangford1.

-Based in Bristol, but with a small woodland in the Brecon Beacons, Chris has had a varied career in engineering and manufacturing including with Rolls Royce and Hewlett Packard.
-More recently he started a company making school furniture and has run a high end joinery which was a member of the British Woodworking Federation and a founder member of the Wood Window Alliance.
+Based in Bristol with a small woodland in the Brecon Beacons, Chris has had a varied career in engineering and manufacturing including with Rolls Royce and Hewlett Packard.
+More recently he started a company making school furniture and has run high end joinery company that was a member of the British Woodworking Federation as well as being a founder member of the Wood Window Alliance.